chariotsolutions/phonegap-nfc/README.md

 Note: `data android:mimeType="text/pg"` should match the data type you specified in JavaScript

 We have found it necessary to add `android:noHistory="true"` to the activity element so that scanning a tag launches the application after the user has pressed the home button.

+See the Android documentation for more information about [filtering for NFC intents](http://developer.android.com/guide/topics/connectivity/nfc/nfc.html#ndef-disc).

 Sample Projects
 ================